Wadi Rum camel ride 1 day and 1 night

 Keep in mind that the camel handler’s English often is limited.
 Of course, there are team members at the office and camp who speak English well.
 They can help you out with anything that you need, and they can answer any question that you might have.

-Lastly, note that children under the age of 7 cannot take part in a full-day camel ride.
+- Children under the age of 7 cannot take part in a full-day camel ride.

-Wadi Rum sites included in this tour
+Wadi Rum sites included in this ride

 You can find more information about these sites on the Wadi Rum desert sites page.
 And hereafter, in the detailed Wadi Rum camel ride plan, you see pictures of all the sites.